dec32/ajemi/README.md

    into: `C:/User/{YOUR_ACCOUNT}/AppData/Roaming/Rime`

-5. Press WIN + SPACE to switch to RIME.
+5. Press WIN + SPACE to switch to RIME and reload it via:
-6. Reload RIME via:

     ![](./doc/reload.jpg)

 P.S.
 If you are using mac or Linux, copy the config files into: